isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/native-setup.md

 1. `By targeting both mobile and desktop in a single placement, placement level reporting will be blended.
 To report by screen, target only desktop or mobile.`
 1. `To maximize delivery across all Native SSPs for mobile web, app and desktop - we recommend setting up your ad accordingly to meet min/max requirements of all inventory sources.
 See below:`

-&nbsp;

 **2. Create Native Ads**

-Navigate to the&nbsp;Ad&nbsp;Type Selector&nbsp;and select Native Display or Video.
+Navigate to the Ad Type Selector and select Native Display or Video.

-***Note**:&nbsp;Here is where you choose your ad type whether its Autoplay, Click-to-Play, or Display.&nbsp;Adobe will determine where to run your native campaign based&nbsp;on&nbsp;the type of native ad you attach to your native placement.
+***Note**: Here is where you choose your ad type whether its Autoplay, Click-to-Play, or Display.
+Adobe will determine where to run your native campaign based on the type of native ad you attach to your native placement.
 Cinemagraphs are a Display ad type and can be optimized by targeting a unique feed (contact your account manager for help to set that up).*

 [ ![2.1 Native Ad Selector](assets/2.1-native-ad-selector-1024x463.png)](assets/2.1-native-ad-selector.png)

-&nbsp;

 **2.1 Native Display Ads**

 [ ![2.2 Native Display](assets/2.2-native-display-1024x649.png)](assets/2.2-native-display.png)

-&nbsp;

 Create your native display ad in the Ad Configurator tool.
 Here are the assets required for creating an ad:
 *Native Creative or Image Asset*

-* `Recommended Minimum:`&nbsp;1200 x 627px
+* `Recommended Minimum:` 1200 x 627px
-* `Absolute Minimum Size:`&nbsp;600x600px
+* `Absolute Minimum Size:` 600x600px
-* `File Type:`&nbsp;JPEG or PNG File
+* `File Type:` JPEG or PNG File
-* `File Size:`&nbsp;Less than 1MB.
+* `File Size:` Less than 1MB.
 * `Note:` &#42;Image should be free of text

 *Text copy*